WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Girder Details General.md

 Field Installed Tendons
 --------------
-Define the geometry of the post-tensioning ducts for field installed tendons
+Define the geometry of the post-tensioning ducts for field installed girder tendons

+> NOTE: Girder tendons differ from @ref ug_dialogs_segment_tendons

+> NOTE: Be careful to ensure longitindal reinforcement, pretension strands, and post-tensioning ducts do not conflict.
+Geometric conflicts are not automatically detected.

 Item | Description
 -----|-------------